A Modular Reference Architecture for MCP-Servers Enabling Agentic BIM Interaction: Evaluation

 \subsection{Results}

-The evaluation is based on six predefined test cases.
-Two of these cases were newly designed to test correct tool usage, project initialization, and georeferencing capabilities.
-The remaining four cases are adapted from the original Text2BIM paper \cite{du_2025_Text2BIMGeneratingBuilding}, selected to cover a representative range of spatial, semantic, and geometric complexity suitable for evaluating the simplified agent.
+The new test cases were designed to test correct tool usage, project initialization, and georeferencing capabilities.
+The remaining four adapted cases are selected to cover a representative range of spatial, semantic, and geometric complexity suitable for evaluating the simplified agent.
 Each test case is defined as a JSON object specifying the prompt and a set of quantitative rules using IfcOpenShell’s selector syntax.
 The complete \texttt{test-case.json} specification is provided in the appendix for reproducibility.
-All cases are executed under clean initial conditions and repeated five times to assess stability and reproducibility of behaviour.
 The results of all 30 runs (six test cases, five repetitions each) are summarised in two tables and representative resulting models are shown in Figure~\ref{fig:tc_resulting_models}.
 Table~\ref{tab:agent_metrics} reports agent- and system-level metrics, including reasoning steps, token usage, number of tool calls, and tool-success rate.
 Table~\ref{tab:model_metrics} summarises model-level metrics, comprising schema and industry-practice validation, rule conformity, and semantic correctness ratings based on manual reviewing.